What is vaping?

 If you are under 18 or not a smoker, then starting to vape would not be recommended.
 E-cigarettes were designed to be a less harmful alternative to smoking.

-(Please click HERE to read our full article on “Is Vaping Safe?)
+(Please click HERE to read our full article on “Is Vaping Safe? or just scroll to keep reading our beginners guide to vaping!)

 How does Vaping work?